ivanbabko/goodrocket-css/README.md

 **So why Goodrocket?**
 Because a good rocket will take you really far really fast.
 And it won't explode in the process.
-I thought this was a good metaphor for a starting CSS kit.
+I thought this was a good metaphor for a CSS starter kit.
 Hint: there is a sister project [Goodrocket Jekyll](https://github.com/ivanbabko/goodrocket-jekyll).
 It's another boilerplate, but this time for CMS and build system.
 Check it out.